KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-Workshop/PC Base/README.md

     pip3 install -r requirements.txt
 #### python 2
     pip install -r requirements.txt
-### Notice for tensorflow gpu edition installation
-   If your
 ### End of installation
    Now, you have installed all the required packages of this repository.
 All you need to do is execute the program of this repository.
 ### Run the program